 Some examples of vitamin D derivatives are available in the Chiralix portfolio, see https://www.chiralix.com/en/products/vitamin-d-analogs.

-Are you interested in our capabilities around vitamin D ?
+Are you interested in our capabilities in vitamin D?
 Contact one of our experts directly via the form below.